-In this case, student final grades will be determined without an examination score, as long as the reason is acceptable to the College.
+In this case, student final grades will be determined without an examination score, if the reason is acceptable to the College.

 If the reason is not acceptable to the College, the student will receive a mark of zero.

 7. EXTERNALLY SET TASK